Private Snafu vs. Malaria Mike

-Private Snafu vs. Malaria Mike is an animated short film, directed by Chuck Jones and first released in March, 1944.
+Private Snafu vs. Malaria Mike is an animated short film, directed by Chuck Jones and first released in March 1944.
 It features Private Snafu facing a malaria-transmitting mosquito.

 Plot

-The film opens to a wanted poster of Malaria Mike, the mosquito, placed on a tree.
+The film opens with a wanted poster of Malaria Mike, the mosquito, placed on a tree.
 The surrounding area is a swamp.
 Mike himself admires his image in the poster, though he is not satisfied with the depiction of his nose.
 A splash of water alerts Mike to the presence of a potential target for him: the naked backside of Snafu.
 The soldier is currently bathing in a stream.
 Mike consults a chart detailing the choice parts of an American soldier.
 The buttocks are identified as filet mignon in the chart.
-Examining the buttocks of Snafu, Mike recognizes the man.
-Claiming to never forget a face.
+Examining the buttocks of Snafu, Mike recognizes the man, claiming to never forget a face.
 Mike reads the dog tags of Snafu and is enthusiastic to learn that the soldier is blood type A, his favorite type.

 As Snafu dresses, Mike follows Snafu around and attempts to assault him.
 Various movements and clothing protect Snafu as time passes.
-In one occasion, Mike misses his target and infects a nearby tree with malaria.
+On one occasion, Mike misses his target and infects a nearby tree with malaria.
 It promptly shrivels up and dies.
 Finally Snafu makes a mistake by rising from his camp bed with his backside nude.
 While kissing a photo of his girlfriend, his nude rear is offered as a target to Mike.
 The snout of the mosquito finally hits the mark.

-Some time later, Mike is depicted sitting at an easy chair with a son sitting on his knee.
+Sometime later, Mike is depicted sitting in an easy chair with a son sitting on his knee.
 The inquisitive boy asks what his father did in the "great war".
 The camera provides the answer by shifting to a nearby fireplace and to a trophy head mounted above it, the head of Snafu.
 In a postscript, Snafu thanks his sponsors, the United States Army.
 He credits them as providers of insect repellent, mosquito nets, atabrine tablets, and horse sense.
 He wishes he had actually used them.